sematext/docs/docs/integration/solr-integration.md

 #### Actions to take

 - Review the warmup process of the Solr cache for any bottlenecks or configuration issues contributing to the extended warmup time
+- Optimize the warmup process by
+    - Adjusting the autoWarmCount parameter for relevant caches
+    - Verifying the frequency of soft commits (either autoSoftCommit or from the application) to check if they happening too often
-- Optimize the warmup process by optimizing queries or adjusting cache configuration settings to reduce warmup time
+    - Optimizing queries used during warmup or adjusting cache configuration settings to reduce warmup time.
+This may involve tuning the newSearcher queries

 You can [create additional alerts](https://sematext.com/docs/alerts) on any metric.